 The details of severity banding come from Advisory notes on recording and reporting the actual severity of regulated procedures, published by the Home Office, 1 Jan 2014, pp.12-13.

-The photograph is of a rhesus macaque monkey in the Biomedical Sciences Building.
-The University’s Public Affairs Office have not replied to my request to use it, but although this mournful picture doesn’t seem to back up the web-site’s favourable account of life in the South Parks Road monkey community, it’s published on that site, so there’s evidently nothing confidential about it.
+The photograph is of a rhesus macaque monkey in the Biomedical Sciences Building, and is used here by courtesy of the University’s Public Affairs Office.
+Rather puzzlingly, this mournful picture appears as an illustration to the favourable account of life in the South Parks Road monkey community given on the University’s own News and Events web-pages.